-Admission Requirements For the Nursing Assistant/ Home Health Aide Program
+Admission Requirements for the Nursing Assistant/Home Health Aide Program

-- Completed application for admission to Shelton State Community College - Completed application for admission to the NA/ HHA program. - 3.
+- 1. Completed application for admission to Shelton State Community College - 2.
+Completed application for admission to the NA/HHA program. - 3.
 A copy of an official high school transcript, GED, or a passing score on the Ability-to-Benefit Test.
-(Send transcript to the Office of Admissions and Records, Shelton State Community College, 9500 Old Greensboro, Rd., Tuscaloosa, AL 35405), Call the Office of Admissions and Records, 205 391-2241 for additional information. - 4.
+(Send transcript to the Office of Admissions and Records, Shelton State Community College, 9500 Old Greensboro, Rd., Tuscaloosa, AL 35405), Call the Office of Admissions and Records, 205-391-2241 for additional information. - 4.
 A cumulative GPA of 2.0 on a 4.0 scale on all previous college credit. - 5.
-Eligibility to enroll in ENG 093 Basic English I and MTH 090 Basic Mathematics as measured by COMPASS Testing.
-Placement testing is scheduled through the Office of Counseling 205-391-2232. - 6.
-Two (2) letters of reference, including at least one (1) work reference, if applicable.
-A standard form for references will be mailed by the NA/HHA department to the addresses listed on the application. - 7.
+Eligibility to enroll in COM 100 Introductory Technical English or higher and MAH 101 Introductory Mathematics or higher as measured by COMPASS Testing.
+Placement testing is scheduled through the Counseling Center 205-391-2232. - 6.
 Students may be required to take a WorkKeys assessment prior to admission to the program.